menu Home chevron_right

 7. Cameron House – San Francisco Chinatown

 Cameron House in San Francisco’s Chinatown was once a refuge for Chinese women escaping human trafficking and exploitation in the late 1800s.
-The building, however, has a dark history, with reports of underground tunnels that were used for nefarious purposes.
-Some say the building is haunted by the spirits of women and children who suffered and died within its walls.
-Ghost sightings, whispers, and eerie sensations are often reported by those who visit the house, making it one of the most mysterious spots in Chinatown.
+The building has a dark history, with reports of underground tunnels that were used for nefarious purposes.
+Some say the building is haunted by the spirits of women & children who suffered and died within its walls.
+Ghost sightings and whispers are often reported by those who visit the house.

 Haunt factor: High.
 The building’s tragic history and the reports of paranormal activity make this a place of dark intrigue.